PanduDcau/Automation-Models/Book Owl/Readme.md

 1. **Flask Web Application**:
     - A single-page web application with an upload field where users can upload a PDF file.
-    - The application should convert the PDF to an MP3 audiobook using AI voice.
+    - The application should able to convert the PDF to an MP3 audiobook using AI voice.

 2. **PDF to Audio Conversion**: